oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 AbstractAlgebra has been under development for a few years and already implements a large number of algorithms.
 Some of the highlights are as follows:

-For univariate polynomials we implement Ducos' algorithm for resultant, generic interpolation over an integral domain, the pseudo-remainder GCD algorithm for polynomials over a Euclidean domain.
+  * Univariate polynomials : Ducos' algorithm for resultant, generic interpolation over an integral domain, the pseudo-remainder GCD algorithm for polynomials over a Euclidean domain.

-Laurent and Puiseux series are implemented using a data structure that stores a valuation, scaling factor and precision, so that a series of the form
+  * Laurent and Puiseux series : implementation stores a valuation, scaling factor and precision, so that a series of the form
 $x^{-1} + 3x^2 + 7x^5 + O(x^6)$ would be stored with a valuation of $-1$, a scaling
 factor of $3$ and a precision of $6$.
 This means that only $3$ coefficients are stored, instead of the usual $7$.

-Sparse distributed, multivariate polynomials implement the heap based algorithms of Johnson, Monagan and Pearce.
-In this way we implement very fast generic multiplication, division and powering of multivariate polynomials.
-In some cases, our generic Julia implementation is competitive with certain specialised C implementations for basic arithmetic of multivariate polynomials.
+  * Sparse distributed, multivariate polynomials : heap based algorithms of Johnson, Monagan and Pearce for fast generic multiplication, division and powering of multivariate polynomials.
+In some cases, our generic Julia implementation is competitive with certain specialised C implementations for basic arithmetic.

-For dense matrices we implement reduced row echelon forms, linear system solving, minimal and characteristic polynomial, Smith normal form, Hermite normal form over a Euclidean domain, LU decomposition, nullspace, numerous fast determinant algorithms, Popov form and much more.
+   Dense matrices : reduced row echelon forms, linear system solving, minimal and characteristic polynomial, Smith normal form, Hermite normal form over a Euclidean domain, LU decomposition, nullspace, numerous fast determinant algorithms, Popov form and much more.